The phrase “pace yourself” best sums up Brian Andzik’s advice to folks hoping to get the best out of Italian Fall Festa.

 The earliest immigrants settled on First, Second, Fourth and Fifth streets in Dayton.
 They attended St. Joseph Catholic Church with immigrants from Ireland, and Holy Trinity Church alongside German immigrants, according to the 579-member lodge’s website.

 Italian Fall Festa is about sharing the best parts about being Italian and Sicilian with all of the Miami Valley, Andzik said.

 “It is a big family atmosphere, and that is something that is deeply ingrained in the (Italian) community,” he said.
 “A lot of being Italian is about family.
 What we try to do at the Festa is extend that feeling to the whole community and have everyone come out and eat with us.”

 2.)
 DELIZIOSO GRUB

 Andzik is not kidding when he says you can eat all day long at the Fall Festa.

-The food is made and served by an army of 1,100 Sons of Italy volunteers.
-A special dinner will be served each day for about $8: baked pasta Friday; stuffed shells Saturday and spaghetti and meatballs Sunday.
+The food is made and served by an army of more than a thousand Sons of Italy volunteers.
+A special dinner will be served each day for about $9: baked pasta Friday; stuffed shells Saturday and spaghetti and meatballs Sunday.